utzmankazeem/todo/README.md

-#newsletterApp
+# newsletter App

-#A Todo Application
+# A Todo Application

-#A todo list application designed to generate an automatic service that can easily oversea their day to day activities.
+A todo list application designed to generate an automatic service that can easily oversea their day to day activities.

+# Usage

-#You can add their todo to an existing list of auto-generated todo.
+You can add their todo to an existing list of auto-generated todo.

+# Creating List On A fly

-#You can go ahead and create a new list entirely, which is done by adding a new parameter to the address with a "/nameOfTodo" you can then add your list of todo's.
+You can go ahead and create a new list entirely, which is done by adding a new parameter to the address with a "/NameOfYourList" you can then add your list of todo's.

-#you can delete a todo by ticking the checkbox and it wil strike through and update the todo list.
+you can delete a todo by ticking the checkbox and it wil strike through and update the todo list.

+#Nodejs
+#Ejs
+#Javascript
+#Bootstrap
-#Nodejs #Ejs #Javascript #Bootstrap #CSS
+#CSS